Skip to content

 Similar payment processing solutions

-Akurateco is the closest direct competitor in product shape — same white-label gateway plus orchestration model, same target buyer profile, similar SaaS-license commercial model — but younger (founded 2019), Amsterdam-based without Russia data-center exposure, with faster Cashier deployment (1-2 days) and a more recent partnership cadence (Kushki, Smilepayz, CoinsPaid).
+Akurateco is the closest direct competitor in product shape, with the same white-label gateway plus orchestration model, the same target buyer profile and a similar SaaS-license commercial model, but younger (founded 2019), Amsterdam-based without Russia data-center exposure, with faster Cashier deployment (1-2 days) and a more recent partnership cadence (Smilepayz, CoinsPaid).
 Corefy ships a comparable connector count on a percentage-routing-fee model that benchmarks more cleanly.
 IXOPAY targets the enterprise tier with stronger risk management.
 BridgerPay leans no-code with the Bridger Retry and Bridger Router products.
-For a single-brand casino that does not need orchestration at all, Solidgate or Nuvei are the right answer.
+For a single-brand casino that does not need orchestration at all, Nuvei is the right answer.

 When to Choose an Alternative

-Closest direct competitor.
+The closest direct competitor.
 Same white-label gateway plus orchestration product shape, same buyer profile (PSPs, banks, enterprise merchants).
-Younger (2019 vs 2006) but faster Cashier deployment (1-2 days), Amsterdam-only data residency (no Russia exposure), and a more recent partnership network (Kushki for LATAM, Smilepayz for Asia, multiple crypto processors).
+Younger (2019 against 2006) but with faster Cashier deployment (1-2 days), Amsterdam-only data residency (no Russia exposure), and a more recent partnership network (Smilepayz for Asia plus multiple crypto processors).
 The default cross-shop for any Payneteasy evaluation.

-Comparable connector count (600+) on a published 0.2-0.7% routing-fee pricing model rather than custom SaaS license — much easier to benchmark before a sales call.
+Comparable connector count (600+) on a published 0.2-0.7% routing-fee pricing model rather than a custom SaaS license, much easier to benchmark before a sales call.
 Cyprus-based.
 Choose Corefy if pricing transparency matters and you do not need Payneteasy's specific CIS connector depth.

 Enterprise-tier orchestration with stronger first-party risk management and reconciliation.
-Better fit for an established PSP layering orchestration on top of existing acquirers than for a new white-label launch.
+A better fit for an established PSP layering orchestration on top of existing acquirers than for a new white-label launch.
 Austrian roots, EU data residency.

 Choose Nuvei if iGaming compliance and vendor track record matter most.
 700+ methods, MGA and UKGC licensed, named Bet365 and DraftKings as clients.
 Enterprise pricing but enterprise-proven, with the regulated acquiring Payneteasy does not provide.
 The right answer for a single-brand casino that just needs a PSP.